-We’ve sustainably sourced our Community Trade Shea Butter from the Tungteiya Women’s Association in northern Ghana since 1994.
-640 women from 11 villages handcraft 390 tons of Shea Butter for us every year using an 18-stage process passed from mother to daughter for generations.
-Each woman takes two days to expertly produce our Shea in 55 pound batches using traditional techniques to ensure the highest quality.
+We’ve sustainably sourced our Community Trade shea butter from the Tungteiya Women’s Association in northern Ghana since 1994.
+640 women from 11 villages handcraft 390 tons of shea butter for us every year using an 18-stage process passed from mother to daughter for generations.
+Each woman takes two days to expertly produce our shea in 25kg batches using traditional techniques and zero chemicals, to ensure the highest quality.

-As well as paying a fair price, we pay a premium to help empower these women to achieve an independent income, increased confidence and respect.
-This premium also helps fund community projects that positively impact the lives of 49,000 people across 11 villages every year.
-These community projects include building 7 schools that educate 1,200 students and enabling access for the community to safe water and health centers.
+Paying a fair price is helping the shea producers to achieve an independent income, increased confidence and respect.
+As well as a fair price, we pay a premium fund that the women are investing in community projects that positively impact the lives of 49,000 people across 11 villages every year.
+These community projects include building 7 schools that educate thousands of students and enabling access to safe water and health centres.

 STEP 1: SHAMPOO